Canada PR For Chef

 • Up-to-date information on policies

-What is NOC 6322?
+What is NOC 62200?
 The NOC is the National Occupational Classification for chef.
 Canada uses it to organize job titles under certain level categories.
-To help you understand if your job can be classified as a cook, here are some of the titles it can fall under:
+To help you understand if your job can be classified as a chef, here are some of the titles it can fall under:

 • Apprentice cook;